Ranked! Every England player based on their displays at the 2018 World Cup

 13. Marcus Rashford

-Of those on the fringe, Rashford possibly has the strongest chance of forcing his way into the team - and with Dele Alli clearly not quite fit and Raheem Sterling a little short of form, he represents a more aggressive option should Southgate need one.
+Outside Southgate's first XI Rashford is the most likely to make a significant contribution – and has already done so, coming off the bench to hammer home a nerveless penalty in the shootout against Colombia.
+He has a genuine chance of forcing his way into the team for the match against Sweden and beyond should England progress, with Dele Alli seemingly unable to shake off a niggling injury and Raheem Sterling not quite up to the sky-high standards he set for himself at Manchester City this season.

+Southgate's safer option to replace Alli would be Ruben Loftus-Cheek but Rashford represents a more aggressive option should England need one.
 He took a very fine penalty against Colombia, but his overall contribution has to been too sporadic to properly assess.

 12. Ruben Loftus-Cheek

+Loftus-Cheek made his England debut in the autumn friendly against Germany and picked up the Man of the Match award.
+He continued his excellent form into the friendly against Brazil and, but for a foot injury that saw him miss three months of the season, he may well have been a starter for Gareth Southgate’s side.
+Nevertheless, Loftus-Cheek has still managed to really enhance his reputation.

-Someone who has really enhanced his reputation.
-There are still obvious flaws in Loftus-Cheek’s game and he still (understandably) lacks a little composure at this level, but he made a telling contribution in the final minutes against Tunisia and plays with the kind of force which has made him a useful alternative in attacking midfield.
-He’s in Russia for the sake of acclimatisation and the time to judge him will be years from now, but he’s certainly piqued the interest and seems to get stronger with every minute he spends on the pitch.
+There are still obvious flaws in his game and he still (understandably) lacks a little composure at this level, but he made a telling contribution in the final minutes against Tunisia and plays with the kind of force which has made him a useful alternative in attacking midfield.
+The Chelsea midfielder may not be first choice for club or country, but he can still make a telling contribution in the remainder of the competition.

 11. Dele Alli

-He doesn’t look fit.
+We haven’t seen the best of the Tottenham midfielder in Russia, principally because he’s clearly not 100% fit.
 Alli finished the domestic season in good form, but the thigh injury he sustained against Tunisia has evidently disrupted his rhythm and left England without a properly functioning link between the midfield and Harry Kane.

-Even against Sweden, against whom he scored the critical second goal, he still looked well short of his best.
-More needed.
+That hasn’t necessarily been a huge issue so far and Alli’s talent is such that he is worth persevering with, particularly considering Sweden are likely to play with a deep defence.
+His club combination with Kane and neat footwork in tight areas could yet prove priceless.

 10. Ashley Young

-Very solid.
-A long shot for the squad at the turn of the year, but Young has justified his selection.
+There can be very few complaints about Ashley Young’s contribution for England so far.
+A long shot for the squad at the turn of the year, Young has justified his selection with a series of solid, dependable and consistent performances and his experience has been invaluable to Gareth Southgate.

 The habit he has of cutting infield and back on to his right foot is an inconvenient restriction, but having a full-back conditioned by Jose Mourinho has proven no bad thing.
-He may not have offered the theoretical penetration that Rose could have provided, but the balance and positioning sense he offers has been valuable.
+He may not have offered the theoretical penetration that Rose could have provided, but the sense of responsibility and positional play he offers have been valuable.

 8. Kyle Walker

-A performance which needs context: he’s playing a position he has had to learn, rather than one in which he’s natural.
-With that in mind, he’s done well - and his speed is incredibly useful as both a safety net and as a catalyst at the beginning of moves from deep.
+Manchester City defender Walker has done particularly well when you consider the position he is being asked to play is far from his natural one.
+With that in mind, he’s done well and his switch to the right hand side of a back three has allowed one Kieran Trippier to become one of England’s most important players.
+Walker’s speed is incredibly useful as both a safety net and as a catalyst at the beginning of moves from deep.

 Nevertheless, security remains a little bit of an issue and, as has been the case throughout his career, he has shown himself prone to the occasional lapse.
 He was very fortunate that Juan Cuadrado lashed so wildly at the chance he presented to him in the last-16 game against Colombia.